 The Parks Division will be responsible for reviewing the Parks Classification System as new maintenance procedures at a park site are considered.

-As policies related to park programming options in different park types are considered, it will be the responsibility of the Recreation Division to review the Parks Classification System for policy guidance.
+As policies related to park programming options in different park types are considered, it will be the responsibility of the Recreation Division and Regional Parks and Strategic Outreach Division to review the Parks Classification System for policy guidance.

 PROCEDURE